 Your mudroom does some serious work.
-It is often times the first thing you see coming in the door, and one of the most utilized rooms in your home.
+Often, the first thing you see coming in the door, and one of the most utilized rooms in your home.
 It serves many purposes and can be the hardest room to keep orderly because everything and everyone comes through here.
 For this reason, making sure the mudroom has a good organizational plan is extremely important.
 A well-planned mudroom creates a smooth transition between the outside and the inside of your home, and is the key to keep your household and your family organized.

-Whether you have a full-fledged room or just a designated spot by the backdoor or entry way, there are a number of steps you can take to get a handle on making the most of your space, and creating good organizational habits the whole family can benefit from.
+Whether you have a full-fledged room or just a designated spot by the backdoor or entryway, there are a number of steps you can take to get a handle on making the most of your space, and creating good organizational habits the whole family can benefit from.

 Assess Your Lifestyle

 To begin, you should assess how your family enters and leaves the house.
 Mudrooms do more than store coats and backpacks.
 Think about your families’ daily activities and take note what everyone is coming in with, and where they tend to place items.
 It could be the mail, keys, groceries, shoes, sporting equipment or other belongings.
 You should make a list of these items and then begin to think about how best to make the space work efficiently.

 If you have the space, each member of your family should have a cubby or locker that is designated just for them.
 A custom closet designer can provide many choices for the look and size of these spaces.
 The locker should have a number of hooks at varying heights to make sure everyone in the family can reach them.
 It can house shelves or storage for shoes.
 The locker can contain a higher shelf for bins to store items that you don’t need every day.

 If your mudroom is open to the kitchen or another room in your home, you may want to choose cabinetry and surfaces based on the overall design.
 If you want to hide your mudroom from visitors, you can take steps to close it off from adjoining rooms.
 Consider a pocket door that slides into the wall